FACULTY AND STAFF

 Tom now makes his home in midcoast Maine, and is in full pursuit of a lifelong dream through the founding of the Midcoast Music Academy in Rockland.
 When he's not playing some obscure kind of frame drum, you can find Tom searching for the perfect trout stream with his three dogs and his wife, Anne.

-Joe Cough, instructor
+Joe Cough, faculty

 voice, guitar, trumpet

-STUART MASON GURLEY, INSTRUCTOR
+STUART MASON GURLEY, faculty

 BASS, PIANO, GUITAR